MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

     - **Generic ICAP – RESPMOD** - for other DLP appliances that use [Response Modification](https://tools.ietf.org/html/rfc3507)
     ![Cloud App Security ICAP connection](./media/icap-wizard1.png)

-4. Browse to select the certificate to use to connect to your stunnel, and click **Next**.
+4. Browse to select the public root CA of your stunnel to use to connect to your stunnel, and click **Next**.

    > [!NOTE]
    > It is highly recommended to check the **Use secure ICAP** box to set up an encrypted stunnel gateway.
 If, for testing purposes or if you don't have an stunnel server, you can uncheck this to integrate directly with your DLP server.